 Book early.
-As with any other travel booking (flights, hotels), demand for cars would increase and price of rental will go up.
-Booking during last minute or asking for a car once you have already arrived at your destination will make you pay highest price or rent a car that is not suitable for your needs.
+As with any other travel booking (flights, hotels), demand for cars would increase and the price of the rental will go up.
+Booking at the last minute or asking for a car once you have already arrived at your destination will make you pay the highest price or rent a car that is not suitable for your needs.
 Booking early will also give you time to explore various rental options.

 Car insurance.
 If you have a bank (credit) card that offers complimentary insurance when used to book the car online, use this option, but with caution.
-In case of major traffic incident and massive damage, you will need to cover damages yourself and then submit claim to your card company for reimbursement.
+In case of a major traffic incidents and massive damage, you will need to cover the damages yourself and then submit the claim to your card company for reimbursement.
 This might put you in financial problems and will require time to get paid back.

 Pros and cons of renting a vehicle while abroad

-Saving money – for families and groups of up to four or five people intercity transport or long distance routes can be cheaper if taken by driving, plus more freedom to change the route, stop anywhere.
+Saving money – for families and groups of up to four or five people intercity transport or long-distance routes can be cheaper if taken by driving, plus more freedom to change the route, and stop anywhere.

-Good for emergencies – especially if traveling with kids, you can always use rented car to move quickly when something urgent happens – sick child, bad weather or even to take moody kids to their favourite restaurant.
+Good for emergencies – especially if traveling with kids, you can always use the rented car to move quickly when something urgent happens – sick child, bad weather or even to take moody kids to their favorite restaurant.

-More savings and convenience – you can rent a home outside of city and move easily with your rented car.
-This will enable to rent bigger place outside of city and cheaper.
+More savings and convenience – you can rent a home outside of the city and move easily with your rented car.
+This will enable them to rent a bigger place outside of the city and cheaper.

-Driving in foreign countries and unknown roads – this can be a bummer for inexperienced driver and add unnecessary stress during your holidays.
+Driving in foreign countries and on unknown roads – can be a bummer for inexperienced drivers and add unnecessary stress during your holidays.

-Driving car type we are not used to – this can can be linked to the previous one, usually we try to rent a car type we are familiar with, but often we end up with some new model that we don’t have much experience with.
+Driving car type we are not used to – this can be linked to the previous one, usually, we try to rent a car type we are familiar with, but often we end up with some new model that we don’t have much experience with.

-What you need to consider when renting a car abroad?
+What do you need to consider when renting a car abroad?

-- Inspect car for any damages before signing papers to take it over.
-Major rental companies have thorough check-ups when receive cars back from the customers, but it is always good to report any damage or inconsistency with your rental.
+- Inspect the car for any damages before signing papers to take it over.
+Major rental companies have thorough check-ups when receiving cars back from the customers, but it is always good to report any damage or inconsistency with your rental.
 Better safe than sorry.

-- Double check what is prescribed tire pressure and what type of fuel is needed (this can be actually very confusing part when abroad) with car rental agent so you don’t have to learn about that the hard way – at some remote fuel station with nobody around.
+- Double-check what is prescribed tire pressure and what type of fuel is needed (this can be actually a very confusing part when abroad) with a car rental agency so you don’t have to learn about that the hard way – at some remote fuel station with nobody around.

-- Record GPS location of car rental office (if you are returning car to the same place) so it will be easier to navigate at the end of the trip.
-You should also record all possible points of interests (POI) on your GPS device (or your mobile) for easier navigation while driving (this would be a topic of completely separate travel tips post).
+- Record the GPS location of the car rental office (if you are returning the car to the same place) so it will be easier to navigate at the end of the trip.
+You should also record all possible points of interest (POI) on your GPS device (or a mobile) for easier navigation while driving (this would be the topic of a completely separate travel tips post).

 - Drive safely!